evanstaffen/Medical-Transcript-Classification/README.md

 While the first two approaches displayed similar results, the second approach improved the accuracy, precision, recall and F1-scores by roughly 3-4%.
 The second approach involved both vectorizing the text as well as using the topic weights created from the NMF model as inputs into each model.

+# Evaluation and Conclusion
+Ultimately, using Gensim and SpaCy for preprocessing, combined with NMF topic distributions and then a Logistic Regression ended up achieving the best results.

 ### The NMF model topic visualization
 <img width="1195" alt="Screen Shot 2023-03-02 at 8 16 43 PM" src="https://user-images.githubusercontent.com/113449546/222607200-0e554a8f-3f63-48e1-903b-55193ca702fb.png">

-### The basic pipeline architecture
+### The pipeline architecture
 <img width="325" alt="Screen Shot 2023-03-02 at 8 17 50 PM" src="https://user-images.githubusercontent.com/113449546/222607298-f125afb6-6918-4aac-aef2-4667b5d3351f.png">

-# Evaluation and Conclusion
-Ultimately, using Gensim and SpaCy for preprocessing and then a Logistic Regression ended up achieving the best results.
 | Metric          | Value       |
 | ----------------|-------------|
 | Accuracy        |  56.80%     |